gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

 If you use the HTML5 application deployer together with an application router managed by SAP, you can bind the required service instances directly to the HTML5 application deployer application.
 These service instance bindings can refer to the following service types: XSUAA (for authentication/authorization), destination service (for backend destination configuration on instance level) and other business solutions, such as SBPA or document service.

-**Important**: a precondition for this modelling to work is that the ASYNC_UPLOAD environment variable is set to true.
+**Important**: a precondition for this modeling to work is that the ASYNC_UPLOAD environment variable is set to true.
 For more details see [asynchronous upload](#asynchronous-upload).

-### Additional Configuration Options for the HTML5 Application Deployer
-You can make additional configurations using environment variables for the HTML5 application deployer.

-- Destinations Configurations
-You can specify destinations that can be used to access backend applications using the destinations environment variable.
-The destination configurations are then uploaded to the SAP HTML5 Application Repository service.
-Note that the destination configuration should match the schema of the  application router environment destinations as described in the [Approuter documentation](https://www.npmjs.com/package/@sap/approuter#environment-destinations)

-- IAS_DEPENDENCY_NAME
-  To enable app-to-app navigation, you have to add the environment variable IAS_DEPENDENCY_NAME and provide the name of the dependency that has been configured for the Identity Authentication token exchange that is required for app-to-app navigation.
-For more information about how to configure the dependency for app-to-app navigation, see [Consume an API from Another Application](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-api-from-another-application?version=Cloud).

-- HTML5Runtime_enabled
-  If no XSUAA binding to an SAP Authorization and Trust Management (XSUAA) service instance or dependency name for the Identity Authentication token exchange (IAS_DEPENDENCY_NAME) is provided you can use this environment variable to enable the HTML5 applications consumption from the application router managed by SAP Managed Approuter.
-Note that in this case, no token exchange takes place during the navigation to the HTML5 application.
-The login token of the application router managed by SAP will be forwarded to backend application if destination property HTML5.ForwardAuthToken is configured.

-See destinations configuration example (Kubernetes deployment.yaml) :
+See destinations configuration example (Kubernetes deployment.yaml):
 ```
 ---
 apiVersion: batch/v1